Football Features

 • Roberto Mancini (Italy)

-• Simone Inzaghi (Lazio)
+• Simone Inzaghi (Inter)

-We’ve had Van Gaal managing Barça, Lippi at the Juve helm, and now, Sven-Goran Eriksson.
+We’ve had Van Gaal managing Barca, Lippi at the Juve helm, and now, Sven-Goran Eriksson.
 The ex-England manager was forming quite the burgeoning reputation in Italian football during the 80s and 90s, winning titles at Roma and Fiorentina before eventually pitching up at Lazio.

 Despite previously managing in the Eternal City, it was at Roma’s arch-rivals that he really cemented his status as one of world football’s leading tacticians.
 His 1999/00 side was quite breathtaking, a who’s who of international stars and household names.
 But, it was the diversity of his squad that really greased the machine.